IoT Market Research – Everything You Want to Know at One Place

 IoT Investments

-As IoT is one of the top futuristic technologies, many big corporations and numerous startups are investing a lot of money and research in it.
+As IoT is one of the top futuristic technologies, many big corporations and startups are investing a lot of money and research.
 These companies are working on making smart devices that can connect to other devices via the internet and share information.
-They are fundamentally altering the way consumers interact with, automate, and control their products.
-The IoT startups also enable enterprises to derive analytical insights from the vast amount of data collected from connected devices.
+They fundamentally alter how consumers interact with, automate, and control their products.
+The IoT startups also enable enterprises to derive analytical insights from the vast data collected from connected devices.

 As for the average funding per deal, the trend has been generally flat with an average deal size of $41M in Q2.
 This implies that the market is somewhat neutral on the traction and growth potential of these IoT startups.
 The IoT sector is still looking for innovators with 65% of 2020 funding Q3 going into seed and early-stage start-ups.